IT22898920/PawsPetCare/README.md

-Donation App - The user can fill the donation form with their details, which will be disp[layed on the admin dashboard.
+Donation App - The user can fill the donation form with their details, which will be displayed on the admin dashboard.